vikachooo/vikachooo/README.md

-- 👋 Hi, I’m Victoria
-- 👀 I’m interested in healthcare analytics, statistics and data visualisation
-- 🌱 I’m currently actively using R and learning SQL
+#Hello there 👩🏻‍💻

+Hi, I’m Victoria!
+I am an analyst who who wants to become a data scientist.
+I am interested in healthcare analytics, economic modelling, HTA and real-world evidence.
+I love coding in R and I am not convieced that Python is better for data analysis.

 <!---
 vikachooo/vikachooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.